-Evans earned her PhD in atmospheric science with an emphasis in math from the Georgia Institute of Technology in 2000.
-She joined ORNL in 2007 after a stint as a post-doctoral researcher at Los Alamos National Laboratory in the Decision Applications and Theoretical Division.
+Evans earned her PhD in Earth and Atmospheric Sciences with an emphasis in math from the Georgia Institute of Technology in 2000, where she was awarded the William Rhodes fellowship and the senior Dean’s fellowship for most outstanding senior PhD student.
+She joined ORNL in 2007 after a stint as a post-doctoral researcher and staff member at Los Alamos National Laboratory in the Decision Applications and Theoretical Divisions.
+She led the Computational Earth Sciences group at ORNL for 6 years before her current role.
 She is a member of the American Meteorological Society, American Geophysical Union, and the Society of Industrial and Applied Mathematicians.

 Climate Change Modeling

 Evans, K. J., Lauritzen P. H., Mishra S. K., Neale R. B., Taylor M. A., & Tribbia J. J. (2013).
 AMIP Simulation with the CAM4 Spectral Element Dynamical Core.
 Journal of Climate.
 26(3), 689 - 709.